New York City Travel Guide

 Q: What should you not miss in NYC?

-A few things you shouldn't miss when visiting New York City are wandering Central Park, taking a cooking class, doing an NYC walking tour, eating bready foods like pizza and bagels, taking a boat ride, and seeing a show (off-Broadway counts, too!).
+A few things you shouldn't miss when visiting New York City are wandering Central Park, taking a cooking class, doing an NYC walking tour, eating bready foods like pizza and bagels, savoring one of the best bottomless brunches in NYC, taking a boat ride (there are also many options for hosting a birthday party on a boat in NYC), and seeing a show (off-Broadway counts, too!).

 Q: How do I not look like a tourist in NYC?